Skip to main content

 print(run_result.output)

-This lets you use a fast processor for initial retrieval, then switch to a more capable one for analysis and context-building.
+This lets you use a lower compute processor for initial retrieval, then switch to a more capable one for analysis and context-building.